Cadence-GitHub/Stouffville-By-laws-AI/backend/README.md

 2. The vector search directly filters by bylaw status (active or inactive) based on user selection during retrieval
 3. If inactive bylaws are requested, the system preserves the "isActive" and "whyNotActive" metadata fields for proper explanation
 4. Unnecessary metadata fields are removed from the results to streamline the response
-5. If enhanced search is enabled, the system:
+5. The system always performs enhanced search:
    - Transforms the user query into formal, bylaw-oriented language
    - Performs two searches: one with the original query and one with the transformed query
    - Combines results, removing duplicates